orctom/pip-inside/README.md

   --help         Show this message and exit.

 Commands:
-  add      Add a package as project dependency build    Build the wheel and sdist init     Init project in current directory install  Install project dependencies by groups lock     Create or update version lock file 'pi.lock' publish  Publish the wheel and sdist to remote repository remove   Remove a package from project dependencies search   Search a package from remote pypi shell    Ensure '.venv' virtualenv, and new shell into it show     Show dependency tree upgrade  Upgrade pip-inside and pip as well version  Show version of current project
+  add       Add a package as project dependency build     Build the wheel and sdist deps      Show dependency tree init      Init project in current directory install   Install project dependencies by groups lock      Create or update version lock file 'pi.lock' publish   Publish the wheel and sdist to remote repository remove    Remove a package from project dependencies search    Search a package from PYPI shell     Ensure '.venv' virtualenv, and new shell into it upgrade   Upgrade pip-inside and pip as well version   Show / Change version of current project versions  Show recent releases of a package in PYPI

 ```